 TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its sister site www.iMayberry.com).
 Both sites have extensive content and links for just about everything a Mayberry fan might be looking for.

-The next issue of Weaver’s Newsletter is scheduled for October, and the next eBullet will be out in mid-September.
+The final issue of Weaver’s Newsletter for 2017 is scheduled for December, and the next eBullet will be out in November.